Published 30th Mar. 2023

 While the best time to go trekking in the Himalayas depends on your destination, travelling outside the monsoon season is strongly advised.
 The rain can cause landslides and avalanches, and trekking routes may be closed off.
 December, January and March aren’t suitable due to harsh winter weather, while the summer months can be very hot in the valleys.
 March to April and October to November are the Goldilocks months — not too hot, not too cold — and offer the best conditions.
 There’s still a chill in the air on some mornings and at night, which adds to the sense of adventure, plus the skies are clear so the views will be incredible.

 Four countries straddle the range: India, Bhutan, Nepal and Tibet.
 Each offers its own unique experience and presents its own challenges.
 Two of our favourite destinations when it comes to trekking in the Himalayas are India and Bhutan.
 The legendary Indian Himalayas span the regions of Ladakh, Himachal Pradesh and Uttarakhand, where snow-capped peaks tower over Buddhist monasteries, ancient trading routes and old shepherd’s trails.
-India also offers a wide range of treks for all ages and abilities.
+A trip to India also offers a wide range of treks for all ages and abilities.
 Lesser-known Bhutan is a beautiful and dynamic destination, with a higher percentage of ‘technical’ routes.
 Bhutan and the Indian state of Assam in the eastern Himalayas also boast some of the greatest biodiversity on the planet.

 The walking itself shouldn’t be too strenuous; it’s the altitude that sets the Himalayas apart.
 Staying healthy is harder than it is at home, but if you're used to walking and are cautious about gaining altitude then you're unlikely to have any problems.
 Depending on the route and the type of trip, you should expect to walk around four to six hours every day.
 A beginner-level trek with local guides is attainable for anyone who is reasonably fit (a good benchmark is a day’s hill walking, with a rucksack, along a popular route in the Lake District or the Scottish Highlands).
 We’d also advise you to buy your kit well in advance and do several domestic trips before your Himalayan trek.
 This will give you the chance to get comfortable and solve any problems or niggles.